 Septic Services in Iowa Colony, TX

-Iowa Colony homeowners pay $250-$385 for standard septic pumping on a 1,000-gallon tank, with emergency service running $425-$700.
+Iowa Colony homeowners typically pay $250-$385 for standard septic pumping on a 1,000-gallon tank.
+Emergency service runs $425-$700, and aerobic system maintenance contracts average $225-$400 per year.

-What Septic Services Are Available in Iowa Colony?
+Septic Services Available in Iowa Colony

 Iowa Colony's split personality (new suburbs on sewer, older areas on septic) means the homeowners who need septic service tend to be on larger lots with older systems, or in pockets where MUD sewer simply hasn't arrived yet.